WordPress Multisite lets you create multiple WordPress websites that all use the same set of themes and plugins.

 8. Putting All of Your Eggs in One Basket

 In general, I don’t like putting all of my eggs in one basket.
-If a plugin update has a problem, or if you introduce a fatal bug in a theme update, it will affect all of your sites that use that plugin or theme.
-It’s bad enough to bring one site down with a bad update, but it would be horrible to bring ALL of your sites down.
+If a plugin update has a problem, or if you introduce a fatal bug in a theme update, it will affect all of my sites that use that plugin or theme.
+It’s bad enough to bring one site down with a bad update, but it would be horrible to bring ALL of my sites down.
 I don’t like having sites chained to each other unless the benefits outweigh the costs.

 Yes, I know you’re supposed to test plugin updates on a staging site.
 But many people don’t.
 If you’re one of those folks who just pushes the Update button when a new plugin is available, I really wouldn’t recommend Multisite!

 Why the Benefits May Not Be As Great As Expected

 The big benefit of Multisite, easier site administration, might be insignificant if you have large sub-sites.
 That’s because, if your sub-sites are huge, the main time-sink in the update process is not pressing the “Update” button.
 It is testing to make sure the update didn’t break something.

 Using Multisite doesn’t excuse you from having to test each of your sub-sites individually (unless perhaps your sub-sites are super simple).
 So there’s diminishing returns if your sub-sites are huge.